flutter/devtools/docs/logging.md

 }
 ```

-The logging view will interpret the JSON encoded error param as a data object, and
+The logging view will interpret the JSON encoded error param as a data object and
 render it in the details view for that log entry.

 ## Showing network traffic